dcfwight/Data-visualisation/README.md

 Feedback was sought from other Udacity students, and this affected the iterations of the visualization.
 To see their comments, open the file feedback.txt

-##Resources
+## Resources
-- Udacity Nano course, Mike Bostock, Scott Murray, Nikhil Nathwani blog on building buttons: [here](http://www.nikhil-nathwani.com/blog/posts/radio/radio.html)
+- Udacity Nanodegree course, Mike Bostock, Scott Murray, Nikhil Nathwani blog on building buttons: [here](http://www.nikhil-nathwani.com/blog/posts/radio/radio.html)